Hell had broken loose of its cage and was ravaging my world before my eyes.

-“Asenna!”
-I heard the voice calling to me over the sounds of battle, but I couldn’t tear my eyes from the carnage.
+“Asenna!” the voice called to me over the sounds of battle, but I couldn’t tear my eyes from the carnage.

 Bodies slammed together, a chaotic clashing of teeth and claws.
 A wolf pup frantically scrambled through the melee, its pelt now a hurricane of flames.
-Everything was rapid-fire and slow-motion all at once.
+It was rapid-fire and slow-motion all at once.

 More screams.
 More howling battle cries.
 The din of combat rang around us, but the grey wolf and I were locked in our own face off.
-A low growl rumbled from his chest, the sound of it sent a frightening sense of dread through me.
+A low growl rumbled from his chest, the sound of it sent an icy web of dread through me.
 This wolf was no friend of mine.

 “Asenna!”
 The voice had grown crazed and frantic, but I couldn’t tear my eyes from this new enemy.